FreeMe Wildlife

 To construct a world class rehabilitation centre in the Zululand area that will:

-• • ensure that injured animals no longer have to make the long unecessary journey to the Midlands centre for treatment
+• Ensure that injured animals no longer have to make the long unnecessary journey to the Midlands centre for treatment

-• • ensure that wildlife can more easily be returned to the point of origin and esnure genetic viability and stability of regional populations
+• Ensure that wildlife can more easily be returned to the point of origin and ensure genetic viability and stability of regional populations

-• • become part of the corridor that is being established jointly with other reserves to protect, preserve and re-establish historic sand forests, and form a wildlife migration route that will link up with False Bay Park, part of a Unesco World heritage site.
+• Become part of the corridor that is being established by Wild Tomorrow to protect, preserve and re-establish historic sand forests, and form a wildlife migration route that will link up with False Bay Park, part of a UNESCO World heritage site.